Common insurance questions

 That depends on the cause of loss- a burst pipe is treated differently than rising groundwater.
 Your policy may exclude one or both of these types of loss, so be sure to know what you’re covered for and what you’re not.
 If you need help understanding your policy, why not check out Square One’s transparency page, where we explain the most important aspects in plain English.

-My stuff was stolen from my car, is it covered under my home insurance?
+My stuff was stolen from my car, is it covered under my renters insurance?

 Yes.
 You’ll have to pay a deductible if you decide to make a claim, so make sure the value of your loss exceeds your deductible.
 You may also need to show that the car was locked and secure at the time of the theft.

-Do all home insurance policies exclude ‘Acts of God?’
+Do all renters insurance policies exclude ‘Acts of God?’

 ‘Acts of God’ is an old-fashioned term usually used to describe perils that are outside of human control- like lightning and floods.
 Insurance policies don’t use this term anymore as it’s too vague.
 Instead, your (all-risk) policy contains a short list of specific exclusions.

-How does home insurance pay for damages in the event of a natural disaster?
+How does renters insurance pay for damages in the event of a natural disaster?

 That depends on the type of disaster in question, and the coverages and exclusions specific to your policy.
-For example, your policy may include earthquake coverage, but exclude damage caused by rising groundwater.
 These details can be found in your policy document.

 Are my roommates covered by my insurance policy?